718 Cyclery believes in diversity and inclusion, and we seek to do business with companies who share these beliefs.

 We are very interested in bike camping, mountain biking and cargo bikes.
 Those first 2 may seem strange for a shop in Brooklyn, but we have tapped into a desire that urban dwellers have to escape, be it only for a few hours or a weekend.
 We take trips and go on (off) road rides on a regular basis, which is decidedly not the NYC way to run a shop ride (think Power Meters and pace-lines).

-We are an independent local bike shop, and proud to not carry one of the “Big 3” bike brands.
+We are an independent local bike shop.
 We sell what we use and what we ride, which makes selling easy as we have no sales staff.
 We don't care how much things cost on the internet, because we are not competing on price.
-We focus on what the internet can't match, which is a human connection.
+We focus on what the internet can't take away from us, which is a human connection.
 As Matthew Crawford says, “You can't hammer a nail over the internet”.

 We teach free classes every week.
 In an age of “cashing in”, we keep these classes free, as we feel that nothing that we do is very proprietary anyway.
-Other shops tell us we should charge $5 of $10, and I love hearing that.
-I enjoy knowing we are swimming away from them and their 1950’s version of Main Street retail.
 When that student tells their friend the next day about our shop, we get a peer-to-peer recommendation, which is the most coveted referral in the world of advertising.
 For free.

 We have the best staff in NYC.
 It has taken me a few years to utter that out loud and in print, but if you saw what I see every day, you’d agree.
 I tell my (bookkeeper) wife that money spent on staff is the best money we could be spending.